Chart Color Schemes

 Bowen Hills lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis of ABS population updates for the broader area, the estimated population of the Bowen Hills statistical area (Lv2) was around 6,002 as of Nov 2025.
-This reflected an increase of 1,104 people, representing a growth rate of 22.5% since the 2021 Census, which recorded a population of 4,898 people in the Bowen Hills (SA2).
-The change was inferred from AreaSearch's estimated resident population of 5,931 following examination of the latest ERP data release by the ABS in June 2024 and an additional 288 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,489 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Bowen Hills (SA2)'s growth rate exceeded both the national average of 9.7% and the state's growth during the same period, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration, contributing approximately 57.99999999999999% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the population of Bowen Hills is estimated at 602 as of Feb 2026.
+This reflects an increase of 1104 people since the 2021 Census, which reported a population of 4898.
+The change is inferred from AreaSearch's estimate of 5931 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 3489 persons per square kilometer, placing Bowen Hills in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 22.5% since the 2021 census exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 57.99999999999999% of overall population gains during recent periods.

-However, all drivers including overseas migration and natural growth were positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering the projected demographic shifts, a significant population increase in the top quartile of statistical areas analysed by AreaSearch is forecast for the Bowen Hills (SA2), expected to expand by 1,690 persons to reach an estimated total population of 7,692 by 2041 based on aggregated SA2-level projections.
-This reflects a projected increase of approximately 20.4% in total over the 17-year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by ABS projections or years post-2032.
+For state projections lacking age category splits, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics anticipate a significant increase in the top quartile of national areas, with Bowen Hills expected to increase by 1700 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 20.5% over the 17 years.

 Frequently Asked Questions - Population